-Being on antipsychotic drugs are worse than the illness: People tend to think of antipsychotic drugs as causing lethargy, a lack of interest, and a vacant expression.
+Being on antipsychotic drugs is worse than the illness: People tend to think of antipsychotic drugs as causing lethargy, a lack of interest, and a vacant expression.
 These medications actually help people with mental illness by reducing their delusions, hallucinations, mental confusion, and strange behavior.
 Zombie-like reactions to medications are relatively minor.

 Treatment is not an exact science because psychiatrists can only prescribe based on symptoms and observation.
 Even though researchers think that schizophrenia is a neurodevelopmental brain disorder with possible structural differences in the brain and chemical imbalances, there is no test that detects the condition.
 There is a lot of promising research in this area right now but nothing concrete so far.

 A mentally ill individual may need to reduce or increase their dosage, or change medications from time to time based on trial and error.
 My loved one has changed medications a few times when symptoms resurfaced.
 Antipsychotic drugs are not a “cure” and some symptoms may persist, but these medications are one of the safest groups of drugs in common usage.

 My loved one has improved dramatically on a certain antipsychotic medication and has little to no psychotic episodes and dramatically improved cognitive function.
 It is a powerful drug with severe side effects in some cases such as heart problems that need to be carefully monitored.
 My loved one's psychiatrist is optimistic that my loved one will continue to improve over time.